 Print: Image is of WWI hero Sgt.
 Henry Lincoln Johnson and Pvt.
 Robert Needham.
-Johnson and Needham were awarded the Croix de Guerre by the nation of France for bravery in battle.
-Print in on loan from the New York State Museum.
+Johnson and Needham were awarded the Croix de Guerre by France for bravery in battle.
+Print was on loan from the New York State Museum.

 Hidden Heroism: Black Soldiers in America's Wars, by Robert B. Edgerton.

 Image: Proud father displays Blue Stars representing his eleven sons serving in the war.